Henry-zwh/EMNIST-LEON-Lite/README.md

 # EMNIST-LOEN-Lite
-A CNN network designed to implement a single-core, lens-free optoelectronic neural network (LOEN) to complete the EMNIST classification task.
+A CNN network designed to implement a single-core, lensless optoelectronic neural network (LOEN) to complete the EMNIST classification task.

 ****Features****